snprajwal/snprajwal.github.io/content/blog/keyboards-are-broken/index.md

 tags = ['keyboards']
 +++

 If you're like most people, you have a very normal, ordinary keyboard.
 Nothing fancy.
-Or maybe you have a mildly abnormal, slightly fancier, and hella lot more expensive keyboard (Hello, [r/MechanicalKeyboards](https://reddit.com/r/mechanicalkeyboards)).
+Or maybe you have a mildly abnormal, slightly fancier, and hella more expensive keyboard (Hello, [r/MechanicalKeyboards](https://reddit.com/r/mechanicalkeyboards)).

 <p style="text-align:center">
   <figure>